 Well, here we are.

-It's the golden age.
+It's a golden age.

-And he says everybody's loving Israel again.
+And he says, everybody's loving Israel again.

 He said things were getting tough the last several months because, of course, Israel was taking brutal criticism for the way they were executing the war.